 3. What makes mutual funds preferable to index funds?

-Mutual funds endeavour to outperform the market, while index funds aim for market-average returns.
+Mutual funds endeavor to outperform the market, while index funds aim for market-average returns.

 4. What are hybrid mutual funds?